mckinsey/vizro/vizro-core/docs/pages/user_guides/filters.md

 This guide shows you how to add filters to your dashboard.
 One main way to interact with the charts/components on your page is by filtering the underlying data.
 A filter selects a subset of rows of a component's underlying DataFrame which alters the appearance of that component on the page.

 The [`Page`][vizro.models.Page] model accepts the `controls` argument, where you can enter a [`Filter`][vizro.models.Filter] model.
-These models allow the automatic creation of selectors (e.g. Dropdown, RadioItems, Slider, ...) that let a dashboard user interact with the charts/components on the screen.
+This model allows the automatic creation of selectors (e.g. Dropdown, RadioItems, Slider, ...) that let a dashboard user filter with the charts/components on the screen.

 ## Basic Filters